 Study status: ongoing, recruitment process: ongoing

-The trial is conducted in 2 stages, the first with a monovalent (single antigen) vaccine comprising the spike protein of the original SARS-CoV-2 virus (D614) and the second stage with bivalent (2-antigen) vaccine comprising spike protein of D614 and spike protein of the SARS-CoV-2 Beta variant (B.1.351).
+The trial is conducted in 2 stages, the first with a monovalent (single antigen) vaccine comprising the spike protein of the original SARS-CoV-2 virus (D614) and the second stage with bivalent (2-antigen) vaccine comprising the original spike protein and the beta variant (B.1.351).

-Participants will be categorized as naïve (not previously infected) and non-naïve (evidence of previous infection) based on serological and virological ascertainment of prior SARS-CoV-2 infection at the time of vaccination.
-Non-naïve participants will be capped at 20% of the total study population.
+Participants are categorized as naïve (not previously infected) and non-naïve (evidence of previous infection) based on serological and virological ascertainment of prior SARS-CoV-2 infection at the time of vaccination.

 The primary objective is the prevention of symptomatic COVID-19 with onset at least 14 days after the second injection of the vaccine in SARS-CoV-2 naïve individuals.
 Safety of the vaccines will be evaluated throughout the study compared to placebo.
 Secondary endpoints include severe COVID-19 disease and asymptomatic infection.

-The first stage will include a total of 16000 participants, and the second will include approximately 21000 participants.
-Participants will be randomized equally to either the investigational study vaccine (monovalent or bivalent vaccines) or placebo.
+Participants are randomized equally to either the investigational study vaccine (monovalent or bivalent vaccines) or placebo.

-The study will target recruitment of racial and ethnic diversity that will be representative of the countries in which the study will be conducted.
-The study will be 13 months long.
+The study targets recruitment of racial and ethnic diversity that will be representative of the countries in which the study will be conducted.
+The study has a follow-up of 13 months.